 Perhaps you’ve realized how poisonous distrust is to your organization.
 Productivity is suffering, but you’ve discovered Agile can help.
 Now it’s time to start a conversation about Agile and adopting processes like the two-week COBOL sprint with business leaders .
 In this post I’ll tell you how to start the conversation, what criticism to expect and how to respond well to it.

 What to Expect from the Conversation About Agile

 First, identify projects for which your organization needs to perform faster mainframe development.
 Then have the CIO/CTO and a key Business Unit VP meet with application development and operations leaders to insist on the change to Agile/DevOps.

 Teams that try Agile within their limited organizational scope will conflict with other departments.
 That’s why you need business leaders to sponsor a company culture change; however, many will oppose it.
 Below are some common objections to Agile from business leaders, and what I consider the proper responses:

 How will we maintain our quality?

 You maintain quality and develop faster by automating manual tasks.
-Automated deployment and source code tools help you prevent mistakes and make decisions easier.
+Automated deployment and source code management tools help you prevent mistakes and make decisions easier.